d2s/Documentation/_posts/2018-04-12-RsyncGUIIntro.md

 - tasks which are marked for batch are selected

-## YouTube videos (of aRsyncGUI)
+## YouTube videos (of RsyncGUI)

-There are four short YouTube videos of aRsyncGUI:
+There are four short YouTube videos of RsyncGUI:

 - adding and executing the [first backup](https://youtu.be/8oe1lKgiDx8)
 - doing a full [restore](https://youtu.be/-R6n_8fl6Ls) to a temporary local restore catalogs